Exitsbuyout

 Also known as Leveraged Buyout, LBO, PE Buyout, Sponsor Buyout

-A buyout is an acquisition of a controlling stake in a company by a private equity firm, typically funded with a mix of equity and debt secured against the target's cash flows.
-PE leverage averaged about 36% of enterprise value in 2025 per Bain, well below the 50% norm a decade earlier, with debt around 4.9x EBITDA.
+A buyout is an acquisition of a controlling stake in a company by a private equity firm, typically funded with a mix of sponsor equity and debt secured against the target's cash flows.
+The target services the debt out of its own EBITDA after close.

 In depth